Quantum-Hedge-Funds/.github/profile/README.md

 ![Quantum Oracles](/assets/Quantum%20Hedge%20Fund.001.jpeg)

 ## Overview
-Quantum Hedge Fund is an innovative blockchain project designed to transform the decentralized finance (DeFi) landscape.
-Utilizing the Ethereum blockchain, it implements advanced fund management strategies.
-This project features smart contracts for managing a cryptocurrency vault, integrating Chainlink oracles for accurate pricing and Uniswap for token exchanges.
+Quantum Hedge Fund is an on-chain hedge fund powered by Chainlink that implements advanced fund management strategies by using a quantum algorithm for portfolio diversification.
+This project features smart contracts for managing a cryptocurrency vault, integrating Chainlink oracles for accurate pricing and Quickswap for token exchanges.

 ## Features
 - **Token Management**: Support for a diverse range of cryptocurrencies, enabling dynamic adjustments to the portfolio.